Cry of Pugad Lawin: Pío Valenzuela’s account

-Santiago Alvarez
+Santiago Álvarez’s account

-Santiago Alvarez regarding the Cry of Balintawak flaunted specific endeavors, as stated:
+Santiago Álvarez, regarding the Cry of Balintawak flaunted specific endeavors, as stated:

-We started our trek to Kangkong at about eleven that night.
+“We started our trek to Kangkong at about eleven that night.
 We walked through the rain over dark expanses of muddy meadows and fields.
 Our clothes drenched and our bodies numbed by the cold wind, we plodded wordlessly.
 It was nearly two in the morning when we reached the house of Brother Apolonio Samson in Kangkong.
 We crowded into the house to rest and warm ourselves.
 We were so tired that, after hanging our clothes out to dry, we soon fell asleep.
 The Supremo began assigning guards at five o'clock the following morning, Saturday 22 August 1896.
 He placed a detachment at the Balintawak boundary and another at the backyard to the north of the house where we were gathered.
-No less than three hundred men assembled at the bidding of the Supremo Andres Bonifacio.
+No less than three hundred men assembled at the bidding of the Supremo Andrés Bonifacio.
 Altogether, they carried assorted weapons, bolos, spears, daggers, a dozen small revolvers and a rifle used by its owner, one Lieutenant Manuel, for hunting birds.
 The Supremo Bonifacio was restless because of fear of a sudden attack by the enemy.
 He was worried over the thought that any of the couriers carrying the letter sent by Emilio Jacinto could have been intercepted; and in that eventuality, the enemy would surely know their whereabouts and attack them on the sly.
 He decided that it was better to move to a site called Bahay Toro.

 At ten o'clock that Sunday morning, 23 August 1896 we arrived at Bahay Toro.
 Our membership had grown to more than 500 and the house, yard, and warehouse of Cabesang Melchora was getting crowded with us Katipuneros.
 The generous hospitality of Cabesang Melchora was no less than that of Apolonio Samson.
 Like him, she also opened her granary and had plenty of rice pounded and animals slaughtered to feed us.
 The following day, Monday, 24 August, more Katipuneros came and increased our number to more than a thousand.
 The Supremo called a meeting at ten o'clock that morning inside Cabesang Melchora's barn.
-Flanking him on both sides at the head of the table were Dr. Pio Valenzuela, Emilio Jacinto, Briccio Pantas, Enrique Pacheco, Ramon Bernardo, Pantelaon Torres, Francisco Carreon, Vicente Fernandez, Teodoro Plata, and others.
+Flanking him on both sides at the head of the table were Dr. Pío Valenzuela, Emilio Jacinto, Briccio Pantas, Enrique Pacheco, Ramón Bernardo, Pantaleón Torres, Francisco Carreón, Vicente Fernández, Teodoro Plata, and others.
 We were so crowded that some stood outside the barn.
 The following matters were approved at the meeting: